arangodb/docs/3.12/appendix-deprecated.md

 detailed information about breaking changes before upgrading.
 {% endhint %}

+- **jslint Feature in arangosh**
+  The command line option `--jslint` and all functionality has been removed.:w

 - **Standalone Agency and Agency HTTP API**:
   The Standalone Agency deployment type and the corresponding Agency HTTP API are no longer available starting with v3.12.